Aryan-Mishra24/RaktDoot/README.md

 - Internet Access
 - Access to Location Services

+Here are a couple of suggestions to improve your code:

+Error Handling: While you have included some error handling (such as checking if the GPS is enabled), you should also include error handling for Firestore operations and user input validation.

+Code Organization: You could further modularize your code for better readability and maintainability.
+For example, extracting Firebase operations into a separate class or method would make the code cleaner.

+Data Validation: You're directly using the user's input to create a new user.
+You should add checks to validate the input data before using it.

+Location Updates: Be careful when dealing with location updates as it can drain the battery quickly.
+Consider the user's need for location accuracy versus battery life.

+Permissions: Always check for necessary permissions before performing operations that require them.
+In your register class, you have commented out the check for ACCESS_COARSE_LOCATION permission.
+It's better to check for all necessary permissions at the start of your app.

+Avoid Blocking UI: Long-running operations (like network requests) should be performed on a separate thread to avoid blocking the UI.
+Make sure your Firebase operations aren't blocking the UI thread.

 ## Project Structure
 The project follows the standard Android project structure.
 It is developed in Java and uses XML for layout designing.